PAT Configuration on Cisco Routers Explained

 Router(config)#ip nat inside source list [access list name or number] pool [pool name]overload

-Access list name or number: - Name or number the access list which we created in first step.
+Access list name or number: - Name or number the access list you created in the first step.

-Pool Name: - Name of pool which we created in second step.
+Pool Name: - Name of the pool you created in the second step.

 R1(config)#ip nat inside source list 1 pool ccna overload

-Finally we have to define which interface is connected with local network and which interface is connected with global network.
+Define which interface is connected to the local network and which interface is connected to the global network.
+The following command defines an inside local.

 Router(config-if)#ip nat inside